 U.S.-COSTA RICA RELATIONS

-The United States and Costa Rica share a strong commitment to combating climate change, preventing environmental degradation, as well as preserving Costa Rica's important and rich biological diversity.
+The United States and Costa Rica share a strong commitment to working to promote climate change mitigation and adaptation, as well as preserving Costa Rica's important and rich biological diversity.
 The U.S. and Costa Rican Governments, the Central Bank of Costa Rica, and The Nature Conservancy have concluded agreements that provide funding for the conservation, restoration, and protection of tropical forests.

-It is estimated that approximately 120,000 private American citizens, including many retirees, reside in the country and more than 1.2 million American citizens visit Costa Rica annually.
+It is estimated that approximately 100,000 private American citizens, including many retirees, reside in the country and more than a million American citizens visit Costa Rica annually.

 U.S. Assistance to Costa Rica